bjonesy/brandonsj/README.md

 # brandonsj

-A custom WordPress theme built with Vue, Vuex and Vue-Router [Live Example](http://brandonsj.me/)
+A custom WordPress theme built with Vue, Vuex and Vue-Router

 ## Description